writetome51/big-dataset-paginator/README.md

  want the app to have loaded in memory at once, or the total amount of data the
  data source is willing to give you at once —— whichever is less.
 Tell
  AppPaginator the batch size by setting the property `itemsPerBatch`.)
 When the
- property `currentPageNumber` is given a value, this class requests from
+ method `set_currentPageNumber(num)` is called, this class requests from
  `dataSource` the batch that page is in.
-Then it places the items of the
+Then the items of the requested page
- requested page in the property `currentPage`.
+ will be in the property `currentPage`.

 ## Basic Usage